andylandtsheer/rowdyracers/README.md

 - The GUI should be as **dumb as possible**, meaning it should not implement any of the rules of Rowdy Racers.
 It should always delegate that responsibility to the domain objects.

-You are perfectly free to drop this GUI for a new GUI (e.g. a GUI written with JavaFX instead of Swing (`JavaFX > Swing`)).
+You are perfectly free to drop this GUI for another GUI (e.g. a GUI written with Swing instead of JavaFX (although `JavaFX > Swing`)).
 - How?
-Create a new package `com.switchfully.project.rowdyracers.guifx` in which you build your own GUI classes and objects using JavaFX.
-Then, change to `RowdyRacersApplication` so that it uses your new GUI instead of the old.
+Create a new package `com.switchfully.project.rowdyracers.swinggui` in which you build your own GUI classes and objects using Swing.
+Then, change the `RowdyRacersFxApplication` class so that it uses your new GUI instead of the old.
     - Because of our architecture / design, you will have to change nothing to your domain, nor will you have to reimplement any existing business rules (as they are also part of your domain and not your GUI).